 Alaska Cruise Packing List “Extras”

-Hat or Beanie
+Hat Or Beanie

 When you are on a glacier calving or marine mammal sighting boat excursion when you are in port, you will be glad you thought to bring a hat to keep your head warm.

 If your waterproof jacket has a comfortable hood, you might want to put ear mitts on your Alaska cruise packing list, instead of a hat.

-I have this thermal headband in purple and wear it all the time on trips, not only when out sightseeing but also on my early morning runs.
+I have this thermal headband in purple.
+I wear it all the time on trips, not only when out sightseeing but also on my early morning runs.
 Not only is it inexpensive, but it comes in many colors.
 I have one in purple I use all the time.

 Hand And Toe Warmers

 This Neutrogena ultrasheer sunscreen stick would be a great option for your Alaska cruise packing list.
 Stick sunscreens are very convenient as there is no lotion or spray to worry about spilling while traveling.

 Motion Sickness Options

-Your cruise ship will probably have Benadryl for sale in one of its shops should you need it, and the medical personnel in the ship’s Sick Bay will be able to aid you if you require assistance for a case of motion sickness.
+Your cruise ship will probably have Benadryl for sale in one of its shops should you need it.
+The medical personnel in the ship’s sick bay will be able to aid you if you require assistance with a case of motion sickness.

-Bobble Water Bottle
+Nondisposable Water Bottle

 Luggage And Bags For Your Alaska Cruise Packing List